 This post may contain Affiliate Links.
 Please see my Disclaimer for more details.

-These Southern Tea Cakes are tender, buttery, and lemony, and they are sure to bring you back to your childhood.
+My Southern Tea Cakes recipe yields tender, buttery, and lemony cakes that will surely bring you back to your childhood.

-Here are a few more of my favorite Southern desserts: Chocolate Banana Pudding, Peach Cobbler, Buttermilk Pound Cake, Cherry Jubilees, and New Orleans Bread Pudding with Bourbon Sauce.
+Here are some of my favorite Southern desserts: Chocolate Banana Pudding, Peach Cobbler, Buttermilk Pound Cake, Cherry Jubilees, and New Orleans Bread Pudding with Bourbon Sauce.

 Latest Recipe Video: